AAlexDanil/Fitness_Store/README.md

 You must run server start otherwise all the information from the database won't load and it will say loading on mostly everything.

 ### backend Links
-/backend/add-cat to add a category
+/backend/add-cat to add a category <br />
-/backend/add-prod to add a product
+/backend/add-prod to add a product <br />
-/backend/edit-cat to edit a category /backend/edit-prod to edit a product
+/backend/edit-cat to edit a category <br />
+/backend/edit-prod to edit a product <br />